-Agile is best understood not as a methodology, but rather as an approach.
+Agile is best understood not as a methodology but rather as an approach.
 It developed as a set of rules and principles for software development and has since become popular in multiple industries.
-Thus, it is no suprise we see applications such as marketing, engineering and Agile pharma in more and more companies.
+Thus, it is no surprise we see applications such as marketing, engineering, and Agile pharma in more and more companies.

 You can learn more about this mindset in the following post.